CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5351-software-engineering/week-5-technical-debt/README.md

 - Static analyzers
 - Linter

-Backlogs are the most used tool among the participants
+Backlogs are the most used tool

-Most used backlog tools are Jira, Hansoft, and Excel
+Commonly used backlog tools are Jira, Hansoft, and Excel

+- Do nothing, "if it ain't broke, don’t fix it"
+- Use a risk management approach to evaluating and prioritizing technical debt's cost and value.
+E.g., allocate 5 to 10 percent of each release cycle to addressing technical debt
+- Manage the expectations of customers and nontechnical stakeholders by making them equal partners and facilitating open dialogue about the debt’s implications

+### Ineffective

+Comments
+- Not considered tracking

+Documentation
+- Increases TD awareness
+- But highest overhead

+Bug system
+- Higher overhead

+Test coverage
+- Not seem to contribute too much to the awareness and tracking level
+- Not involve much overhead
+- Related to only a small part of TD